-The audit fee is based not only on there being no additional risks to the financial statement audit but also on the timely delivery of all required information, including high quality draft financial statements, data requests and supporting schedules, in line with agreed delivery dates.
+The audit fee is based not only on there being no additional risks to the financial statement audit but also on the timely delivery of all required information, including high quality draft financial statements and supporting schedules, in line with agreed delivery dates.
 Should these deliverables not be met, or there be a need to modify our opinion on the financial statements, we will seek additional fees to reflect the additional audit time required.
-Any variation in fees will be highlighted and discussed with the Audit Committee.